MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/package-downloads.md

 ## Using Distribution Manager for multi-file downloads

 If you want to download a whole packages with multiple files or large packages, we recommend installing the **Distribution Manager**.
+The Distsribution Manager is a ClickOnce client application that will update as required.

-This client application connects using the same credentials you use to log in to the MS Collaborate portal.
-All of the same packages you can see on MS Collaborate will appear in the Distribution Manager.
+This client application connects to MS Collaborate services using the same credentials you use to log in to the MS Collaborate portal.
+All of the same packages you can see on the MS Collaborate portal will appear in the Distribution Manager.

-In addition to downloading multiple files, you can queue many packages to run in the background and you can also customize download settings to address connection issues.
+In addition to downloading multiple files at once, you can queue many packages to run in the background and you can also customize download settings to address connection issues.

 ### How to install the Distribution Manager